Key Highlights

 The people who work on your team are your scarcest and most valuable resource.
 You will not succeed to any greater extent than they do; their skill is your only true competitive advantage.
 Ron knows this, he believes in it, and he practices it.
 That is why he hired you.
 He expects you to build and continue the legacy.

-Ron knows that good people look for new jobs when they believe their old job is no longer making it possible for them to grow and succeed.
+Ron knows that good people look for new jobs when they believe their old job is no longer enabling them to grow and succeed.
 He does not like high turnover in his business, and he expects you to build your “people bank” by making good long-term investments in excellent people.

 Develop and train at every opportunity and be especially aware of training needs brought about by changes in technology.
 You simply cannot maintain and repair the machines of today with the skills and abilities of yesterday.

-4. Deal fairly with all your business partners; build long-term relationships.
+4. Deal fairly with all your business partners and build long-term relationships.

 You carry Ron’s reputation and the company’s name into every deal you make.
 He probably knows most of your major suppliers at a senior level, and he does not want to hear about transactions that have gone badly.
-He wants to know that the company’s money is wisely spent and that your business relationships maximize value and solve problems.
+He gives you wide latitude, but he wants to know that the company’s money is wisely spent and that your business relationships maximize value and solve problems.

 Business partnerships are good for both partners.
+Nothing is achieved by making deals or behaving in a way that damages business relationships.
 Everyone expects you to be firm and fair, and no one expects you to accept less than the best.
+Recognize your manufacturers, dealers, suppliers and business partners.
 Respect the position of your partners in every transaction; know that it is a two-way street.

 5. Make decisions in the best interests of the company as a whole.